servinagrero/nimphel/docs/parsers.md

 ## Models in YAML

-The ``yaml_parser()`` allows reading models from a YAML file.
+The [`yaml_parser`][nimphel.parsers.yaml_parser] allows reading models from a YAML file.
 Each document inside the file represents a single model.

 A different YAML file can be created for a different technology, so that the same netlist can be created with the same code for different technologies just by changing the file.